hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

 As part of K8s cluster provisioning in HPE GreenLake for Private Cloud Enterprise, HPE CSI driver for K8s has been installed on the cluster.
 The installation consists of two components, a _controller_ component and a _per-node_ component.

-The controller component is deployed as a *Deployment* on any node in the K8s cluster.
+1. The controller component is deployed as a *Deployment* on any node in the K8s cluster.
 It implements the CSI Controller service and a list of sidecar containers, such as _external-provisioner_, _external-attacher_, _external-snapshotter_, and _external-resizer_, etc. These controller sidecar containers typically interact with K8s objects, make calls to the driver’s CSI Controller service, manage K8s events and make the appropriate calls to the CSI driver.

-The per-node component is deployed on every node in the cluster through a _DaemonSet_.
+2. The per-node component is deployed on every node in the cluster through a _DaemonSet_.
 It implements the CSI Node service and the _node-driver-registrar_ sidecar container that registers the CSI driver to kubelet running on every cluster node and being responsible for making the CSI Node service calls.
 These calls mount and unmount the storage volume from the HPE storage system, making it available to the Pod to consume.

-As part of HPE CSI driver configuration, a list of _StorageClasses_ is created that refers to the CSI driver name.
-The _PersistentVolumeClaim_ (PVCs) can then be created that uses the _StorageClass_ to dynamically provision persisten volume backed by the HPE storage systems.

-Apart from features such as dynamic provisioning, raw block volumes, inline ephemeral volumes, and volume encryption, HPE CSI driver implements and supports volume snapshot on K8s cluster.
-The common snapshot controller _snapshot-controller_ and a _VolumeSnapshotClass_, together with a list of snapshot CustomResourceDefinitions (CRDs), gets deployed and added to the cluster.

-The following shows the details about deployed HPE CSI driver for K8s in the cluster to the namespace *hpe-storage*:
+The following shows the details about deployed HPE CSI driver for K8s in the cluster to its namespace *hpe-storage*:

 ```markdown
 $ k﻿ubectl get all -n hpe-storage